akashsiddamshetty/chat-app/readme.md

-Here's a simple README file you can use for your GitHub repository:
+Here's the updated README file with the test users included:

 ---